scheibo/boggle/README.md

 ## License

-'Boggle' is trademarked by Parker Brothers/Hasbro, but the code in this repository is distributed under the terms of the MIT License.
+"Boggle" is trademarked by Parker Brothers / Hasbro, but the code in this repository is distributed under the terms of the MIT License.